kubeedge/kubeedge/docs/modules/devicetwin.md

 ### Twin Module

 The main responsibility of the twin module is to deal with all the device twin related operations.
-It can perform operations like device twin update and device twin sync.
+It can perform operations like device twin update, device twin get and device twin sync-to-cloud.

 The major functions performed by this module are:-

-1. Initialize action callback map which is a map[string]Callback that contains the callback functions that can be performed
+1. Initialize action callback map (which is a  map of action(string) to the callback function that performs the requested action)
 2. Receive the messages sent to twin module
 3. For each message the action message is read and the corresponding function is called
 4. Receive heartbeat from the heartbeat channel and send a heartbeat to the controller